← Back to ArticlesCommunity

 Look for Local Events

-Borough websites, community Facebook groups, and local newsletters often list free events that don't get the publicity of big London attractions.
+Borough websites, community Facebook groups, and local newsletters often list free events that do not get the publicity of big London attractions.

-Kids don't need constant entertainment.
+Kids do not need constant entertainment.
 Some days at home with unstructured time are fine.
 Trying to make every day an event leads to exhaustion for everyone.

 Ask Other Parents